aksasha13/SummarySite/README.md

 the ability to delete, add, edit all content on the site without using any development environment.
 Thus any user with admin access can change the content without any knowledge of programming.
-Thus, the site can change its functionality from a resume to a company site or a photographer's portfolio easily and quickly I used MSSQL database and configured it to authenticate via sql server authentication (password and login)
+Thus, the site can change its functionality from a resume to a company site or a photographer's portfolio easily and quickly I used MSSQL database and configured it to authenticate via sql server authentication

 ![image](https://user-images.githubusercontent.com/75273945/153415306-bb9bdb9c-399f-4f7b-bded-d5975150abda.png)